4x4eb/micro-vhf-uhf-repeater/README.md

 # micro-vhf-uhf-repeater

-this is small cross band repeater for drones installtion.( but not just LOL). it runs on 5V battery and has support for one lipo cell 3.4V-4.2V too - there is support for 5V power OR 4.2-3.4V batt.
+this design is a small cross band repeater for drones installtion.( but not just LOL). it runs on 5V battery from TYPE C connector and has support for one lipo cell 3.4V-4.2V too - there is support for 5V power OR 4.2-3.4V batt.

 the repeater can work both ways (v2u & u2v) and has 0.8W - 1W of output power